Eye Diseases & Conditions

 Exotropia

-Wall-eyes, or exotropia can be a very serious condition in some people.
-See what you can do to prevent this condition from worsening if signs are present.
+Wall-eyes, or exotropia, can be a very serious condition.
+If you have symptoms of this condition, see what you can do to prevent them from worsening.

-Eye Infections are eye ailments that are caused by bacterial, viral, or other agents like chemicals.
+Eye Infections are caused by bacterial, viral, or other agents like chemicals.

 Styes are bacterial infections that lead to the obstruction of oil producing glands around the eyelashes or eyelids.